crossjam/bdf_harmonization/README.md

 <div align="center">

+# FOR ARCHIVAL PURPOSES ONLY

+_[I](https://github.com/crossjam) used to work at Netrias and contributed to [the original company repo](https://github.com/netrias/bdf_harmonization).
+I wanted to have a snapshot that described the Netrias approach in detail and captured my code contributions.
+Since we released it as Apache 2.0 I think I’m within rights to do so._

+_No further affiliation with or endorsement by Netrias is implied._

 # Netrias Harmonization API & Tooling

 > **Turn messy biomedical metadata into clean, standards‑compliant records in just a few lines of code.**